Combine Personas With These 4 Personality Types To Better Target Customers

 At the most fundamental level, all people are motivated by a single, critical question: what’s in it for me (WIIFM)?
 Their dominant personality types strongly influence how they ask that question, perceive value, and consciously – or more typically, subconsciously – approach a decision-making task.

-Usability pundit Jakob Nielsen shared the results of an eye-tracking study he performed in 2007 on the U.S. Census Bureau’s home page.
+Usability pundit Jakob Nielsen shared the results of an eye-tracking study he performed on the U.S. Census Bureau’s home page.
 He uses gaze plots to describe four main types of visitor behavior: “search-dominant,” “navigation-dominant,” “tool-dominant,” and “successful.”
 If you were to look at these four types of behavior through the lens of the personality types you would naturally see beyond what people gazed at and clicked on, and into why they acted the way they did.
 It’s a natural preference.

 When you look at these four thumbnails, which personality type do you think is the methodical preference for slow decision-making style, logically oriented?